 We need to act with great urgency during this transition to the Knowledge Age.
-We are woefully behind in dealing with the climate crisis, and there is a real possibility that society will degenerate into violence.
+We are woefully behind in dealing with the climate crisis, and there is a real possibility that as its consequences unfold, society will degenerate into violence.
 In the longer term, we face a potential threat from the possible rise of superintelligences, and there is also a chance that we are not alone in this universe.
 These are risks that we can only deal with if we stop clinging to the Industrial Age and instead embrace the Knowledge Age.
-Conversely, if we are able to make the transition, huge opportunities are ahead of us.
+Conversely, if we are able to make the transition, huge opportunities lie ahead of us.

 The world is rapidly being pulled apart by people who want to take us back to the past, as well as people who are advancing technology while being trapped in Industrial Age thinking.
 As I described in the introduction, technology increases the space of the possible, but it does not automatically make everyone better off.
 Bound by Industrial Age logic, automation is enriching a few, while putting pressure on large sections of society.
 Nor does digital publishing automatically accelerate the knowledge loop—we find ourselves in a world plagued by fake news and filter bubbles.

 Those who are trying to take us back into the past are exploiting these trends.
 They promise those negatively affected by technology that everything will be better, while investing heavily in mass manipulation.
 They seek to curtail the open Internet, while simultaneously building up secret surveillance.
-This is true on both sides of the American political spectrum – neither the Republicans nor the Democrats have a truly forward-looking platform and both favor governmental controls over online platforms and speech, instead of empowering endusers as described in the section on Informational Freedom.
+This is true on both sides of the American political spectrum.
+Neither the Republicans nor the Democrats have a truly forward-looking platform, and both favor governmental controls over online platforms and speech, instead of empowering end-users as described in the section on informational freedom.

 A different answer to the Fermi paradox would present a different challenge: more advanced civilizations may have gone dark so as to not be discovered and destroyed by even more advanced civilizations.
 By that account, we may be entering a particularly dangerous period, in which we have been broadcasting our presence but do not yet have the means to travel through space.

 But there are many more opportunities for human progress, including space travel.
 One of the most depressing moments in my life came when I learned that at some point our sun would burn out and, in the process, annihilate all life on Earth.
 What is the point of anything we do if everything will come to an end anyhow?
-Thankfully I came to realize that with enough knowledge and progress, humanity could become spacefaring and live on other planets, before eventually traveling to the stars.
+Thankfully I came to realize that with enough knowledge and progress, humanity could become a spacefaring species and live on other planets, before eventually traveling to the stars.

 A third opportunity is the elimination of disease.
 It is sometimes easy to forget how far we have already come on that account.
 Many of the diseases that used to cripple or kill people have either become treatable or even eliminated.
-We have started to make major progress in fighting cancer and I believe there is a good chance that most cancers will become treatable within the next couple of decades.
+We have started to make major progress in fighting cancer, and I believe there is a good chance that most cancers will become treatable within the next couple of decades.
 Ultimately this raises the question of mortality.
 Can, and should, we strive to become immortal?
 I believe we should, although achieving immortality will bring new problems.
 These are not the ones of overpopulation that some people imagine, as birth rates will be falling and there is, of course, space beyond our planet.
 The real challenge of immortality will be maintaining the functioning of the knowledge loop, as we will have to figure out not just how to keep the body alive but the mind flexible.
-Max Planck captured this challenge in his famous quote that ‘science advances one funeral at a time’ – the older, dominant positions do not allow new theories to displace them.
+Max Planck captured this challenge in his famous quote that “science advances one funeral at a time”—the older, dominant positions do not allow new theories to displace them.